ZakariaLabban/ai-fashion-advisor/README.md

    - Provides comprehensive match scores and detailed analysis
    - Offers styling suggestions for improvement

+10. **Text-to-Image IEP**: Enables natural language search for clothing items
+    - Converts text descriptions to CLIP embeddings for semantic search
+    - Filters queries to ensure they're clothing-related using GPT-4o-mini
+    - Searches the Qdrant vector database for matching clothing items
+    - Retrieves images from Google Drive based on search results
+    - Provides monitoring and metrics for performance tracking

+11. **Person Detector IEP**: Specialized service for detecting people in images
+    - Uses YOLOv8 model optimized for person detection
+    - Identifies and provides bounding boxes for people in images
+    - Can optionally return cropped images of detected persons
+    - Supports confidence threshold adjustment for detection sensitivity
+    - Includes Prometheus metrics for monitoring service performance

 ## Model Files

 This project uses several large model files that are not included in the repository:

-- `yolov8_clothing_detection_segmentation.pt` - YOLOv8 model for detecting and segmenting clothes
+- `yolov8_clothing_detection_segmentation.pt` - YOLOv8 fine-tuned model on DeepFashion dataset for detecting and segmenting clothes
-- `yolov8_style_model.pt` - YOLOv8 model for style classification
+- `yolov8_style_model.pt` - YOLOv8 fined-tuned model for style classification
 - `multitask_resnet50_finetuned.pt` - Fine-tuned ResNet50 for feature extraction
+- `yolov8n.pt` - Pre-trained model on COCO dataset for people detection.

 ## Prerequisites